I’m not Indigenous. Can I still take part in the two studies?

 - The only time we are required to breach your confidentiality is if you share information that a child is at risk for harm.

-- All data will be destroyed when the study is complete.
+- All of your information will be deleted when the study is complete.

 What if I change my mind about taking the survey while or after I’ve done it?